prisma/prisma1/docs/1.0/04-Reference/02-Prisma-API/01-Overview.md

 # Overview

 A Prisma service exposes a GraphQL API that is automatically generated based on the deployed [data model](!alias-eiroozae8u).
 It is also referred to as the **Prisma API**.
-The Prisma API defines CRUD operations for the types in the data model.
+The Prisma API defines CRUD operations for the types in the data model and allows to get realtime updates when events are happening in the database (e.g. new nodes are _created_ or existing ones _updated_ or _deleted_).

 <InfoBox>

-The Prisma API is defined by a corresponding GraphQL schema, called [**Prisma database schema**](!alias-eiroozae8u#prisma-database-schema-vs-data-model).
+The Prisma API is defined by a corresponding [GraphQL schema](https://blog.graph.cool/graphql-server-basics-the-schema-ac5e2950214e), called [**Prisma database schema**](!alias-eiroozae8u#prisma-database-schema-vs-data-model).

 </InfoBox>